liqiaofeng1990/liqiaofeng1990.github.io/_pages/about.md

   - /about.html
 ---

 I currently work as a postdoctoral associate at MIT.

-My current research focus is on soft robotics and artificial intelligence in physics.
+I am working on physics-informed deep learning and uncertainty quantification.

 <!-- News and Updates
 ------